Jutta Rüdiger

 Jutta Rüdiger (14 June 1910 – 13 March 2001) was a German psychologist and head of the Nazi Party's female youth organisation, the League of German Girls (Bund Deutscher Mädel, BDM), from 1937 to 1945.

 Early career

-Born in Berlin but brought up in Düsseldorf where her father was an engineer, Rüdiger was trained as a psychologist.
+Rüdiger was born in Berlin but brought up in Düsseldorf where her father was an engineer.
+She trained as a psychologist.
 While a student at Würzburg in the 1920s, she became a convinced Nazi and joined the National Socialist German Students' League (Nationalsozialistischer Deutscher Studentenbund).
 From 1933 she was an assistant psychologist at the Institute for Occupational Research in Düsseldorf.

-She also became active in the leadership of the BDM, which had been started in 1930 as a girls' auxiliary to the male-only Hitler Youth, but which grew rapidly after the Nazis came to power in January 1933.
-In 1935 she became BDM Leader in the Ruhr-Lower Rhine region.
-In November 1937 she became Leader of the BDM, at which time she joined the Nazi Party, succeeding Trude Mohr, who had vacated the position on her marriage, as Nazi policy required.
+She became active in the leadership of the BDM, which had been started in 1930 as a girls' auxiliary to the male-only Hitler Youth, but which grew rapidly after the Nazis came to power in January 1933.
+She described the connection that she and millions of German people felt towards Hitler and his rise to power around this time: "the people were really hungry.
+It was very, very hard.
+And in that context, Hitler with his statements seemed to be the bringer of salvation.
+I myself had the feeling that here was a man who did not think about himself and his own advantage, but solely about the good of the German people."In 1935, Rüdiger became BDM Leader in the Ruhr-Lower Rhine region.
+In November 1937 she became Leader of the BDM, at which time she joined the Nazi Party.
+She succeeded Trude Mohr, who had vacated the position on her marriage, as Nazi policy required.
+Rüdiger was leader until 1945.